In a hurry? Here are the key takeaways:

 It’s a disheartening situation when your car won’t start, and there’s no noise at all.
 When you’re in a rush on a busy morning, you might offer up a frustrated sigh and curse the universe.

-Before resigning yourself to fate, though, think about what’s causing this problem.
+Before resigning yourself to destiny, though, think about what’s causing this problem.
 It’s nothing you can’t handle.
-Cars are complicated machines, true, but their working principles are pretty simple.
+Cars are intricate machines, true, but their working principles are pretty simple.

-You might still need breakdown recovery services, unfortunately.
-That said, there’s a good chance the only issue is a flat battery.
+You might still need breakdown recovery services, regrettably.
+That said, there’s a decent chance the only issue is a flat battery.
 That’s something you can fix yourself.

 Here’s how to work out what’s wrong if your car won’t start and there’s no noise at all.